MeowMauPaws/YouTubeAdsMuteAndSkip/README.md

 ---

-Enjoy an enhanced YouTube experience with YouTubeAdsSkipAndMute.
+Enjoy an enhanced YouTube experience with YouTubeAdsMuteAndSkip.
 Say hello to uninterrupted videos and goodbye to sudden loud ads!